RGodwinDev/AdventofCode2023/README.md

 	Part 2
 		While looking forward is nice, we want to predict what has already happened!
-		Most of the logic is already done in part 1, we can just use it
+		Most of the logic is already done in part 1, just work backwards instead.

+	Edit: removed attempts at concurrency, they weren't going anywhere lol.

-Day 10 - Pipe Maze
+Day 10 - Pipe Maze **

 	Part 1

+	Part 2

-Day 11 - Cosmic Expansion
+Day 11 - Cosmic Expansion **

+	Part 1

+	Part 2

-Day 12 - Hot Springs
+Day 12 - Hot Springs *

-	This is the first puzzle that I truly don't know how to complete well.
+	Part 1
+		I brute forced by checking every combination of optionals and checking if each combo was valid.
+		Takes about 45 seconds.

+	Part 2
+		LOL, The brute force method ran for a good while and didn't even get past the first line.

-Day 13 - Point of Incidence
+Day 13 - Point of Incidence **

+	Part 1
+		Find the reflection in each mirror and sum the location of each reflection line.
+		This is very similar to checking if a string is a palindrome.
+		Except we're checking if rows/columns are the same until the edge.

+	Part 2
+		Very similar to part 1, but we can change one character from # to . or . to #, creating a new line.
+		I used part 1, but allowed 1 error in the palindrome to exist.
+		Also the line must be a new reflection line, not the same from part 1.

-Day 14 - Parabolic Reflector Dish
+Day 14 - Parabolic Reflector Dish *

+	Part 1
+		Pretty easy, just make a tiltNorth function that rolls rocks upwards, then calculate the weight.

+	Part 2
+		Now create a spincycle() that tilts north->west->south->east.
+Do it 1 billion times...
+		Creating spincycle was actually easy, but running 1 billion times would take my computer over a month.
+		I know the answer has to do with detecting a cycle, and then calculating where in the cycle we will be after 1 billion times.

-Day 15 - Lens Library
+Day 15 - Lens Library **

+Day 16 - The Floor Will Be Lava **

+Day 17 - Clumsy Crucible

+	Part 1
+		This is pathfinding with the restriction that we can move max 3 times in a direction before having to turn.

+Day 18 - Lavaduct Lagoon

+	Part 1
+		This problem is very similar to Day 10 imo.
+We just want the area within the edges.
+		Haven't gotten around to finishing this one yet.

+Day 19 - Aplenty *

+	Part 1
+		I created a map of filters, then added the parts to a partqueue All the parts start with the "in" filter
+		Any parts accepted by the filter go in an accepted pile.
+		Any parts requiring further filtering go back in the part queue.
+		Any rejected parts just get thrown away.
+I had a rejection pile but it didn't get used.
+		The answer is the sum of values from all the accepted parts.

+	Part 2
+		Dealing with ranges, similar to Day5.
+		All the values for each part can be between 1 and 4000.
+		Calculate how many possible part value combinations are accepted.

+Day 20 - Pulse Propagation

+Day 21 - Step Counter

+Day 22 - Sand Slabs

+Day 23 -

+Day 24 -

+Day 25 -